 For me it’s a massive yes.
 I’m glad I didn’t stump out the $149.99 for them (got them as a Christmas gift), because it’s a lot of money for a turf boot, when you aren’t 100% sure.
 But having used them for the last month, I’d definitely have no qualms down the line spending that money.
 I’m actually eagerly awaiting my outdoor season so that I can run them out a few times in my 11 a side league which takes place on artificial grass.

-You can currently find the available Elastico Superfly TF line-up at soccer.com.
+Find the available Elastico Superfly TF line-up at soccer.com.

 Without reading how Rich’s experience with the Elastico Superfly went, I have a feeling it will be vastly different to my own.
 In general, Nike’s introduction of a mid-cut collar through their current range of boots has dramatically altered player mindset and general performance.
 But adding it to a turf or indoor really produces something extremely unique, intended for a specific style of player.
 Unfortunately, I am not that player!